AmbroseT/temp/PA2_template.md

  resources for different types of events.
 However, there is no need to make any specific recommendations in your report.

  ## Document Layout

- Language: Your document should be written in English.

- Title: Your document should have a title that briefly summarizes your data analysis

- Synopsis: Immediately after the title, there should be a synopsis which describes and summarizes your analysis in at most 10 complete sentences.

- There should be a section titled Data Processing which describes (in words and code) how the data were loaded into R and processed for analysis.
-In particular, your analysis must start from the raw CSV file containing the data.
-You cannot do any preprocessing outside the document.
-If preprocessing is time-consuming you may consider using the cache = TRUE option for certain code chunks.

- There should be a section titled Results in which your results are presented.

- You may have other sections in your analysis, but Data Processing and Results are required.

  The analysis document must have at least one figure containing a plot.